 What I do with every Victorinox I carry that has a toothpick fitted in the scales, is change it to one of the tiny ferrocerium rods made by Tortoise gear.
 This is for emergency use only as I already have a lighter, either a Torjet or mini Bic, plus another firesteel or lighter.
 If I do have one of the smaller Victorinox knives with me it would normally be one of those that has more useful scale tools such as an LED light or pen.

 Further tool alternatives:

 The Victorinox Classic is a convenient package that brings together most, if not all, of the tools likely to be needed on trail.
 It is small, handy and affordable and not everyone will want to break it down and consider the alternatives suggested above.
 For others however, even the Classic isn’t enough and they carry one of the slightly better equipped small knives from Victorinox or another manufacturer.
 Three Points of the Compass has previously shown what he feels is one of the best small Victorinox options.
 This was the 33g Midnite Manager, which combines the tools of the Classic with three additional tools- a neat little combination tool, a small LED light and a tiny pen.
 It also removes the useless toothpick and almost useless tweezers.
-I shall look at breaking down that tool in the next post.
+I looked at breaking down that tool in this post.

 If the idea of carrying separate implements doesn’t appeal and you prefer the simplicity and convenience of an all-in-one tool, there are many more configuations than that available on the Victorinox Classic.
 Three Points of the Compass has looked at quite a few knives and multi-tools that may, or may not, be suitable for backpacking, day treks or Every Day Carry.
 Links to these can be found here.